skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > bit long.
 Here is the short version:
 >
 > When Skeeve mentions killing the queen, it was sort of the
-> equivalent of saying, "Hijack a bomb", to airport security.
+> equivalent of saying, "Hijack a bomb," to airport security.
 People
 > around him gasp.
 Guards show up.
 He is dragged off.
 He knew this and
 > anticipated this result, but figured it was the fastest way to get
 > his story to the right people.